AdeDoyle/Ogham/README.md

 1. Ogham_GO.py - contains the function to transliterate Roman into Ogham characters.

-2. Ogham_OG.py - (not included yet) contains the function to transliterate Ogham into Roman characters.
+2. Ogham_OG.py - contains the function to transliterate Ogham into Roman characters.

 3. Ogham.py - (not included yet) contains code for the GUI